Paul Gosar: Political positions

 Multiple sources have described Gosar as a proponent of far-right politics.
 During Donald Trump's presidency, Gosar voted in line with the president's stated position 86.1% of the time.
 During Joe Biden's presidency, he voted in line with the president's stated position 3.7% of the time (as of May 25, 2022).

 Abortion

 Gosar describes himself as pro-life.
 He cosponsored the No Taxpayer Funding for Abortion Act, a bill that would make permanent restrictions on federal funding of abortions in the US, and the District of Columbia Pain-Capable Unborn Child Protection Act, an act placing restrictions on abortions in the District of Columbia.
 Gosar was given a 100% rating by the National Right to Life Committee, an anti-abortion interest group, and a 0% rating by NARAL (National Abortion and Reproductive Rights Action League), an abortion rights interest group.
 He supported the 2022 overturning of Roe v.
 Wade, calling it "amazing and historic" and thanking Donald Trump "for making this possible."

+LGBT rights

+Gosar is opposed to the expansion of LGBT rights.
+In December 2022, Gosar voted against the Respect for Marriage Act, which codified same-sex and interracial marriage rights into federal law, along with all Arizona Republicans.
+In 2023, he wrote in his weekly official newsletter to his constituents an essay opposing General Milley, the Chairman of the Joint Chiefs of Staff whom he called a "traitor," saying, "In a better society, quislings like the strange sodomy-promoting General Milley would be hung."